What Are Some Ways To Retain Employees? Why should you care?

 Many types of IT & engineering talent are hard to retain even in a down market.

 Investing in an employee’s professional development is a sound piece of the puzzle when developing an overall employee retention strategy.
 This could be in the form of workshops, learning conferences, or employer-paid online courses.

-If you don’t offer learning opportunities and ways to grow, your employee may seek out employers who do.
+If you don’t offer career development learning opportunities and ways for your employees to grow, the employee may seek out employers who do.

 Create monthly outings for team building